ImmunoLynk/verification-as-a-service/README.md

 Alternatively, users can opt into the premium service of hosting a private IPFS node so they can futurely commercialize their data through Ocean Protocol.

+We still recommend using our app since it also has the immunity questionaire, which can also be commercialized through Ocean.
+I also complements the test image pretty nicely, since we can approximate an Immunity Score to assist partial result recommendation.

 ## Getting Started